yassourlab/GInGeR/README.md

     * out_context_end - the end of the match of the outgoing context to the reference sequence
     * match_score - the match score.
 Namely, the % of matching base-pairs between the genomic contexts and the reference sequence
-    * Genome - the genome id as inferred from the reference_contig field
+    * genome - the genome id as inferred from the reference_contig field
     * species - the species name as inferred from UHGG-metadata.tsv

 2. species_level_matches.csv - an aggregation of the first output by gene and species, intending to summarize whether a